twonlyapp/twonly-app/README.md

 - Developed by humans not by AI or Vibe Coding
 - No email or phone number required to register
 - Privacy friendly - Everything is stored on the device
-- Backend is exclusively hosted in European
+- The backend is hosted exclusively in Europe

 ## Planned